bigmoby/hassio-repository-addon/README.md

 on the correct GitHub repository matching the add-on.

 - [Open an issue for the add-on: WireGuard][wireguard-client-issue]
-- [Open an issue for the add-on: Embedded browser][embedded-browser-issue]
+- [Open an issue for the add-on: Firefox embedded browser][embedded-browser-issue]

 For a general repository issue or add-on ideas [open an issue here][issue]